main image

 Minimum Amount You Can Sue For

-Suing for the return of property: In general, small claims court is a court where a judge cannot require another party to return your property (this is known as "injunctive relief") unless there is a specific law that authorizes this.
+Suing for the return of property: In California small claims, a judge cannot require another party to return your property (known as "injunctive relief") unless a specific law authorizes this.
 See California Code of Civil Procedure Section 116.220(a)(5).
 Instead, you need to determine how much the property is worth and sue for the amount of the property.

 Calculating How Much to Sue For